Beautiful Beings and Bienvenido!

 -Ancestral altars. leave food, gratitude and praise offerings to those who fought for freedom.

 – storytelling.
-Remembering our continued rebellion against enslavement, racism, colonization, genderphobia and capitalism.
-Afro Feminist Jubilee on August 28th.
+Remembering our continued rebellion against enslavement, racialization, colonization, genderphobia and capitalism.

 In a moment when governments, work spaces, corporations, and ignorant folks are calling for a return to the normal status quo, we remind you that: